-A Last Will and Testament allows you to communicate your wishes and make things easier for the people you leave behind.
-Creating a Last Will and Testament as a part of your estate plan will ensure all you leave behind, including the care of your children, will be taken care of according to your wishes.
+A Last Will and Testament allows you to communicate your wishes and make things easier for the people you care about.
+Creating a Last Will and Testament as a part of your estate plan will ensure all you leave behind—including the care of your children—will be taken care of according to your wishes.

 Save, sign, print, and download your document when you are done.